-Staff notes that each alternative is not an "all-or-nothing" approach.
+Staff notes that none of the alternatives are "all-or-nothing" approaches.
 In other words, parts of one alternative can be combined with parts of another alternative.
-For example, the EPC might support one alternative's approach to building heights or one particular block along Moffett Boulevard and another alternative's approach to commercial uses.
-The EPC may wish to consider to what extent each alternative, or alternative elements, best reflects the desired vision for the area consistent with the Council-approved vision and Framework.
+For example, Council might support one alternative's approach to building heights in a portion of the planning area but not in another portion of the planning area, or one alternative's approach to commercial uses on one block with a different alternative's approach to commercial uses on a different block.
+Council may wish to consider to what extent each alternative, or alternative elements, best reflects the desired vision for the area consistent with the Council-approved vision and Framework.

-Figure 7: Alternative A: Medium Intensity Mixed-Use
+Figure 7: Alternative A-Medium-Intensity Mixed-Use

-Alternative A applies a new "Medium-Intensity Mixed-Use" designation throughout the Moffett Boulevard Precise Plan area.
+Alternative A: Alternative A applies a new "Medium-Intensity Mixed-Use" designation throughout the Moffett Boulevard Precise Plan area.
 This designation is largely based on the City's adopted Housing Element policies, which allows new development up to 1.85 FAR or approximately 75 dwelling units per acre.

 This alternative assumes that new nonresidential uses (e.g., commercial, retail, dining, services, community centers, education, etc.) would be on the ground floor of new buildings to create a more active pedestrian street character.
-Because there is currently limited-market demand for nonresidential uses in higher-cost, newly constructed spaces and because residential projects at these densities may be less economically feasible with commercial space, new mixed-use projects would be encouraged1 (but not required) to include nonresidential uses fronting Moffett Boulevard.
+Because the economics of sustaining retail and restaurant uses in higher-cost, newly constructed spaces could be limited and because residential projects at these densities may be less economically feasible with commercial space, new mixed-use projects would be encouraged (but not required) to include nonresidential uses fronting Moffett Boulevard.
 This is shown on the Alternative A graphic as the purple-dashed area.